POETSII/graph_schema/readme.md

   the given file.

 - `--prob-send probability` : Control the probability that a device ready to send gets to send within each epoch.
-Default is 0.75.
+Default is 1.00.

+- `--prob-delay probability` : Control the probability that a message that could be received in the current epoch is delayed to the next epoch.
+Default is 0.0.

 - `--log-events destFile` : Log all events that happen into a complete history.
 This can be processed by other tools, such as `tools/render_event_log_as_dot.py'.